 Otherwise use a good meat thermometer (I recommend a thermapen.)
 Pull the steak off the grill at 125 to 130°F for rare, 140°F for medium rare, and 150°F for medium.

-4 When the steak has cooked to your preferred level of doneness, remove from the grill and place on a cutting board.
+4 Rest the steak: When the steak has cooked to your preferred level of doneness, remove from the grill and place on a cutting board.
 Cover with aluminum foil to hold in the heat while the steak rests for 10 to 15 minutes.

-5 Notice the direction of the muscle fibers of the steak; this is called the grain of the meat.
+5 Slice across the grain: Notice the direction of the muscle fibers of the steak; this is called the grain of the meat.
 Flank steak is a very lean cut that will be tough and chewy unless you cut it in a way that breaks up the muscle fibers.

 So, cut the steak across the grain of the meat, at a steep diagonal, so that the slices are wide.
 I find it easiest to use a long serrated bread knife for this, but any long sharp knife will do.